dave1010/exploring-chatgpt-code-interpreter/README.md

 * [Python 3.11](https://github.com/niess/python-appimage/releases) - CI comes with Python 3.8.
 Some packages only work with later verions like 3.11
 * [pocketsphinx](https://pypi.org/project/pocketsphinx/#files) - speech recognition (requires [sounddevice](https://pypi.org/project/sounddevice/#files) )

+## Running AppImages

+AppImages are self contained packages.
+They're designed to run with FUSE, which CI doesn't support.
+But they have a fallback where the files can be extracted, resulting in a binary you can run.

+Download the AppImage file and use a prompt like

+    make this executable, then run it with --appimage-extract flag to extract the files, then run squashfs-root/AppRun`

+## Installing new Python packages

+1. Find the package on https://pypi.org/
+2. Download a file, ideally one that mentions `any` or `amd64`
+3. Upload it to CI and tell it to use it
+4. It may depend on other packages, in which case go to step 1
+   * If you're going round in circles, you get the packages locally with virtualenv and upload them

 # 🎉 Interesting things it can do out the box